AngadDtu/MultiCounters/README.md

 Sounds from adobeflash.com

-#How to Run the App?
+#Steps to get application up and running

 First download the source source code ,build gradle in any android sdk(studio/eclipse) and then Run the code in your device.